L-Goncalves/Temperature-App/README.md

 I learned from a huge mistake that you should never use a setInterval() function that gets informations from a server within a short period of time like "SetInverval(getInfo, 10)" it'll send so much requests that if the server doesn't have a security anti-ddos it'll take the website down, but if it has (fortunately it had a security system) it'll block you with a 429 status due to Too many requests.

+I learned as well
-I learned how to put an information inside an html element with ".textContent"

-I learned how to create a clock using Javascript
+How use things put an information inside an html element with .textContent Some styling that I didn't know before that was possible How to create a clock using Javascript

-Some things were easy to do like using "querySelector" to select HTML elements but that's basic stuff.
+Make a function to restart every x seconds. that there's a built-in stuff on Javascript to get user's location (I thought we need to use some framework for that).

+Thanks for checking out this project!
+Have fun checking the temperature in your city

+Note: It won't show as "Country/City" it'll probably show as "Continent/City" for some places.